odinokov/awesome_bioinformatics/README.md

 * https://medium.com/age-of-awareness/12-thing-you-should-know-before-you-start-a-phd-9c064a979e8 - 12 Things
 You Should Know Before You Start A PhD

+*  https://phd.academy/the-book - PhD: an uncommon guide to research, writing & PhD life is your essential guide to the basic principles every PhD student needs to know.
+Designed to be applicable to virtually any field of study, it covers everything from finding a research topic, getting to grips with the literature, planning and executing research, coping with the inevitable problems that arise, through to writing, submitting and successfully defending your thesis.

 * https://github.com/ryanlayer/giggle - GIGGLE is a genomics search engine that identifies and ranks the significance of shared genomic loci between query features and thousands of genome interval files.